EyasuTeshome/shifttracker/job-search/job-searching-start-a-new-side-project.md

 Today you are going to make a start on your side project and share what you plan to build this month.

-**Note: You need to submit this project in time for your coach to review it this week.** That means working to submit it before Wednesday, so your coach is able to provide feedback in a timely fashion.

 ### Why is working on side projects important?

 Working on side projects is important for a variety of reasons.